-Fifteen years ago when we first launched GetSportsInfo.com one of the staff’s early writers, Tom Pellegrino, came up with this feature article.
-The concept is simple every fantasy football in America has a least a few of these characters or some resemblance of them in their leagues.
+Back in 2003 when I first launched GetSportsInfo.com one of the staff’s early writers, Tom Pellegrino, came up with the concept of this feature article.
+Every fantasy football league in America has a least a few of these characters or some resemblance of them in their leagues.

 These people all exist in the same social experiment that is fantasy football.
 This is the fun part of the league.
 If you just drafted and played the games, that’s not fun.
 Leagues fail because of that.
 You need villains, heroes, and all of the characters in between.
 You need to make it personal among your friends, family, and co-workers, that’s what make fantasy football so great: the ability to take this great game to another level through these relationships.

-Over the years I have revisited Pellegrino’s list on several of my radio shows and added and modified his list as new ideas came.
+Over the last two decades I have revisited Pellegrino’s list on several of my radio shows and added and modified his list as new ideas came.
 Here’s an updated list of characters you are sure to find in your fantasy league:

-He’s the bad guy of the league.
-He’s won the championship before and often more than once.
-He’s shrewd, good, tough, and he knows it.
-And everyone in the league hates him, and he knows that too.
-He causes you to not really work together, but to work against him.
+They’re the villains of the league.
+They’ve won the championship before and often more than once.
+They’re shrewd, good, tough, and they know it.
+And everyone in the league hates them, and they know that too.
+They cause you to not really work together, but to work against them.
 In order to have a good league, your league needs to have at least one Darth Vader.
 And if you are the league’s Darth Vader, feel good about it.
 It’s a great thing that you are part of the reason that the league is fun.

 THE BLACK CAT

-He’s the guy that seems to always have a team where four of his first six picks get hurt within the first weeks of the season… EVERY YEAR!
-He’s worse than the SI cover jinx, and the Madden curse combined.
-You want this person to draft people that are not on any other fantasy teams that you own; and it’s a bonus for him to draft people on teams that you hate.
-He’s the same guy that scavenges the waiver wire early and often to piece together a random team every week.
-Be fearful of this guy though, because just as you are thinking, “Yeah, but who has Mike Tolbert on his team for his 3-TD game?”
-The answer: The Black Cat, the week he played you.
+They’re the owner that seems to always have a team where four of their first six picks get hurt within the first weeks of the season… EVERY YEAR!
+They are worse than the SI cover jinx, and the Madden curse combined.
+You want this person to draft people that are not on any other fantasy teams that you own; and it’s a bonus for them to draft people on teams that you hate.
+They’re the same owner that scavenges the waiver wire early and often to piece together a random team every week.
+Be fearful of this person though, because just as you are thinking, “Yeah, but who has Boston Scott on their team for his 3-TD game?”
+The answer: The Black Cat, the week that they played you.

 UNFROZEN CAVEMAN FANTASY PLAYER

-If his team were the same five years ago, you could etch his name on the trophy now.
-But instead of the 2012 versions, he has the 2017 versions of Matt Forte, Chris Johnson, Brandon Marshall, and Antonio Gates.
-But since he’s been frozen for five years, he hasn’t noticed that these guys are far from their prime form.
-He will defend his picks by saying, “If they are anything close to the way they were three years ago… LOOK OUT!”
+If their team were the same five years ago, you could etch their name on the trophy now.
+But instead of the 2018 versions, they have the 2023 versions of Matthew Stafford, Ezekiel Elliott, Michael Thomas, Adam Thielen, and Zach Ertz.
+But since they’ve been frozen for five years, they have not noticed that these guys are far from their prime form.
+They will defend their picks by saying, “If they are anything close to the way they were a few years ago… LOOK OUT!”

 Have you seen the Best Buy commercial where the guy celebrates his team’s fantasy player scoring a touchdown against the NFL team he roots for?
-Well, that’s the guy.
-He’s the guy that cannot discern which is better, the “W” for his fantasy team, or the “W” for his NFL team.
-And if you have to think it about it, seek help.
-He’s the guy you don’t want to sit next to when watching your favorite NFL team.
+Well, that’s our Benedict Arnold.
+They cannot discern which is better, the “W” for their fantasy team, or the “W” for their favorite NFL team.
+And if you have to think about it, seek help.
+This is the fantasy player you don’t want to sit next to when watching your favorite NFL team.

-He’s the opposite of Benedict Arnold.
-He’s the Bengals fan with AJ Green, Andy Dalton, Giovanni Bernard, Tyler Eifert, Isaac Curtis, James Brooks, Rudi Johnson, Ickey Woods, Jim Breech, Boomer Esiason, Bob Trumpy, and Carl Pickens on his team.
-And while it helps his rooting interest, it does not translate into a solid fantasy football strategy.
-He also might not necessarily show up to the draft prepared.
-“Well prepared” for him means borrowing a pen and a piece of paper.
+This is the opposite of Benedict Arnold.
+They are the Bengals’ fan with Tee Higgins, Joe Burrow, Joe Mixon, Tee Higgins, Isaac Curtis, James Brooks, Rudi Johnson, Ickey Woods, Jim Breech, Boomer Esiason, and Chad Johnson all on their team.
+And while it helps their rooting interest, it does not translate into a solid fantasy football strategy.
+They also might not necessarily show up to the draft prepared.
+“Well prepared” for them means borrowing a pen and a piece of paper.

-He’s the guy that hopes that you didn’t notice that the guys he’s trying to trade you are broken or suck.
-He’s the guy that tries to get Antonio Brown for Kyle Rudolph, Justin Tucker, and the Chiefs’ defense.
-And then does not get why you do not want to make the deal.
-So then he “sweetens” the deal by throwing in Ben Roethlisberger, but he’ll want you to add Russell Wilson.
-When he gets no taker, after offering the same deal to the rest of the league, he’ll end up dropping Tucker during his bye week.
+This is the person that hopes that you didn’t notice that the guys they’re trying to trade you are broken or suck.
+They try to get you to trade Tyreek Hill for Evan Engram, Justin Tucker, and the Bills’ defense.
+And then do not get why you do not want to make the deal.
+So then they “sweeten” the deal by throwing in Mac Jones, but they’ll want you to add in Jared Goff.
+When they get no takers, after offering the same deal to the rest of the league, they’ll end up dropping Tucker during his bye week.
 That’s when you attack.
 No, that does not mean pick the person up, rather to the guy who dropped him say, “How did you drop the greatest kicker in NFL history?”

 THE WALKING NO-TRADE CLAUSE

-He’s the opposite of Crappy Trade Man.
-In a way, he’s even worse.
-He has a glaring need, he has someone you could really use, and you have someone he needs.
+They are the opposite of Crappy Trade Person.
+In a way, they’re even worse.
+They have a glaring need, they also have someone you could really use, and you have someone they need.

 You make the offer.
 Nothing.